 Wacky Wednesday is simply a day where piano lessons at your studio are completely different.
 The sky is the limit when planning your “wacky” activities… but here’s an easy-to-follow plan that is so simple you could roll out of bed and right into your studio if you wanted to (which… after my recital weekend sounds pretty good to me!)

 1. Invite Your Piano Students to Wacky Wednesday – be sure your students know that this day is on the horizon.
 But a boring old email isn’t going to cut it.
-Instead, send them a talking invitation that sets the wacky tone (like this one from Bluemountain.com).
+Find some funny graphics or a hilarious gif and post to your social media pages or email to parents.
+Set the tone from the get-go that this is something different and fun!

 5. Give them something to take home – A “You Survived Wacky Wednesday” certificate is fun to send home with your piano student.
 Include a small candy or other treat and you’ll have them bouncing out of your studio with glee!